 The Privilege System is designed to encourage appropriate behavior.
 Abuses of the Privilege System will result in disciplinary action as well as loss of privileges.
-Abuses of the Privilege System include but are not limited to: failing to complete the request process properly, having a car on campus, driving any car on campus or in the Denton/Metroplex area, leaving your floor after curfew.
+Abuses of the Privilege System include but are not limited to: failing to complete the request process properly, having a car on campus, leaving your floor after curfew.